chetanbg1/cbg-microservice/README.md

 		a message broker is responsible for handling the message sent by the producer service and it will gurantee message delivery Point to point
      				we have queue
-	 			service which produces the message, which is called as producer(sender),will send the message to the queue in one message broker and the service that has an interest int hat message which is called 					consumer it will consume the message from queue and carry out further processes for that message one message send by producer can be consume by only one receiver and massage will be deleted if receiver service is down message will persist in queue until the receiver is up
+	 			service which produces the message, which is called as producer(sender),will send the message to the queue in one message broker and the service that has an interest in that message which is called 					consumer it will consume the message from queue and carry out further processes for that message one message send by producer can be consume by only one receiver and massage will be deleted if receiver service is down message will persist in queue until the receiver is up